 Foam is the best material to use for an acoustic panel because it completely absorbs frequencies on the surface, so you get a resonance happening inside the cavity.

-Therefore, above the cavity, you get the noise cancellation.
+Therefore, above the cavity, you get noise cancellation.
 This is known as Helmholtz resonance.

-Blending acoustics and art, our popular Wall Panel Pros ensure that your acoustics are effectively addressed whilst adding a splash of artistic design onto your walls.
+Blending acoustics and art, our popular Wall Panel Pros ensure that your acoustics are effectively addressed whilst adding a splash of artistic design to your walls.

 Easily customisable, we can use your own images and impose them on a fabric-wrapped acoustic panel, or choose a hard acrylic front with a cutaway design.

 Wall Panel Pros are the ideal solution for music studios, offices, bars, restaurants and conference rooms.

 If you’re aiming to incorporate biophilic principles into your building design, the Acoustic Moss Wall panel is the ideal solution for you.
 Moss acts as a natural sound absorber, which is ideal for any busy space, especially in open-plan areas.